-The Department of Women’s Studies offers a post-baccalaureate Graduate Certificate, which provides opportunities to develop understanding of Women’s Studies scholarship, including diverse theories of knowledge, power, and social transformation.
+The Department of Multicultural Women’s and Gender Studies offers a post-baccalaureate Graduate Certificate, which provides opportunities to develop an understanding of Women’s and Gender Studies scholarship, including diverse theories of knowledge, power, and social transformation.
 The Graduate Certificate program is open to students enrolled in any graduate degree program at Texas Woman’s University as well as to qualified individuals seeking only the Certificate.
-For students enrolled in graduate degree programs at TWU, the Certificate provides grounding in feminist research methods and approaches to traditional academic disciplines, while strengthening credentials for college-level teaching in Women’s Studies.
+For students enrolled in graduate degree programs at TWU, the Certificate provides grounding in feminist research methods and approaches to traditional academic disciplines, while strengthening credentials for college-level teaching in Women’s and Gender Studies.
 For students enrolled only in the Certificate program, the Certificate complements professional work in community agencies and institutions that seek to enhance women’s lives and promote social justice.

-A minimum of 18 semester credit hours of coursework at the 5000-level or above, completed with an average grade of B or better and selected in consultation with the Women’s Studies Graduate Certificate Advisor.
+Coursework must be completed with an average grade of B or higher and selected in consultation with the Multicultural Women’s and Gender Studies Graduate Certificate Advisor.

 |U.S. Women of Colors|

 |At least 3-9 SCH must be selected from the following|

 |Transgressive Identities: Queer Theories and Critical 'Race' Theories|

 |Feminism and Religion|

 |Gloria Anzaldua Seminar: Theories, Politics, and Transformation|

 |Women At Work: Race, Migration, Labors|